remacs/remacs/rust_src/remacs-lib/README.md

 ## Conventions for code in this crate

-When porting an existing c function, try to preserve the guarantees that function makes according to its man page.
+When porting an existing C function, try to preserve the guarantees that function makes according to its man page.
 For example, the rust implementation of `mkostemp` (called `rust_make_temp`), has the interface and errno guarantees described in